 Such designs, however, lead to dependent data that violates the assumptions used in the Hahn (1998) bound.
-Nonetheless, our results show that the bound $v{e^(\cdot)}$ apply to these designs, as well as any other experimental design for assigning treatment as a function of past values and the entire vector of baseline covariates.
-Thus, the combinations of estimators and experimental designs in Hahn et al. (2011); Tabord-Meehan (2018); Cytrynbaum (2021) are indeed asymptotically optimal among any such design with any possible estimator.
+Nonetheless, our results show that the bound $v{e^(\cdot)}$ applies to these designs, as well as any other experimental design for assigning treatment as a function of past values and the entire vector of baseline covariates.
+Thus, the combinations of estimators and experimental designs in Hahn et al. (2011); Tabord-Meehan (2023); Cytrynbaum (2023) are indeed asymptotically optimal among any such design with any possible estimator.

 Formally, semiparametric efficiency bounds amount to a statement that no uniform efficiency improvement is possible over a class of distributions that is rich enough to include a particular one dimensional submodel, called a "least favorable submodel."
 Our results show that this statement continues to hold for any experimental design in our setup, with the same least favorable submodel as in the iid case.
 Section 4 provides a formal statement for the binary setting considered here, and Section 5 generalizes this to multiple treatments and cost constraints.
+Proofs are given in an appendix.
 The next section describes the formal setup and derives the main technical results (likelihood expansion and local asymptotic normality) used in our bounds.